srcclr/test-lean/chapters/03-where-is-my-casette.md

 The technical objectives include two:

 * To ensure that the agent actually performs the computation that we expect of it.
-This, in essence is the test for the *liveness* of it.
-This technical objective is also what is often specifically meant by *validation* in the literature.
+That is, for *validation*.

 * To ensure that the result of the computation is what we expect.
-This, in essence is the test for the *safety* of the agent, also known as *invariance*.
+That is, for *ensuring correctness*.

-Both the liveness and the safety/invariance of the system are called its *property*.
-It should be obvious that the major limitation of testing is in the limited number of properties that we can specify.
+It should be obvious that the major limitation of testing is in the limited number of ways we can validate or ensure correct the software under test.
 We cannot ensure that the software will be have correctly if the particular behavior is untested.
 In other words, it is unable to ensure that something unexpected will never happen.
-This is precisely because it can only ensure a limited number of properties.
-There are other approaches to ensure program correctness called *verification*.
-The proponents of the verification technique often quote E. W. Dijkstra:

-> Program testing can be used to show the presence of bugs, but never to show
-> their absence! (*Notes on Structured Programming*, 1970)

-However, verification in practice is just a form testing, but centered around the use of formal logic to generalize the way liveness and safety are specified.
-As such, it also suffers from incompleteness issue.
-The problem is, you can only specify that a bug does not exist if you could specify the bug.

 Testing is typically done by executing the software or part of it, and observe the outcome.
-Liveness can be checked by observing that the execution does reach some favorable end points (no exceptions, hangs, etc., unless these are what we test the software for), whereas safety/invariance can be checked by observing that whenever a favorable end state is reached, the computation result is correct.
+Validation can be performed by observing that the execution does reach some favorable end points (no exceptions, hangs, etc., unless these are what we test the software for), whereas correctness can be determined by observing that whenever a favorable end state is reached, the computation result matches expectation.

 ## Capture and Replay